 University subdomains (vanity urls) are urls in the format “example.nd.edu”.
 They are offered to the campus community free of charge, for both new Conductor websites and web applications developed elsewhere.
 They are to be used for official University sites only in conjunction with the expectations, guidelines and conventions below.

 Notre Dame’s public-facing websites should be the best in higher education.
-Consistent excellence across Notre Dame’s hundreds of websites is necessary to defend our reputation and brand.
+Consistent excellence across Notre Dame’s websites is important to our brand.
 With that in mind, only websites that meet the following criteria will be approved for a University subdomain:

 - Easy to Use